Jump to Main Content

 Informatics '14

-Previously, Rishi spent several years at The Boeing Company driving product development, operational excellence, and cultural transformation.
+Kartik Rishi is a senior product leader driving customer delight and innovation at Fortune 50 companies in the Seattle area.
+Previously, Rishi spent several years at Amazon and the Boeing Co., driving product development, operational excellence and cultural transformation.
 Most recently, Rishi built an organization centered around the fundamental transformation of how software development is conducted at Boeing, to enable faster value delivery & market differentiation.

 Prior to that, Rishi has been involved in the TechStars Startup Weekend community as a global facilitator, a curator for two local TEDx events, a founder of his own startup, and advisory committee member for Washington STEM.

-Rishi received his bachelor of science in Informatics from the UW Information School in 2014.
+Rishi received his Bachelor of Science in Informatics from the UW Information School in 2014.

 Photo of Louis Spinelli